STEELISI/Social-Media-Privacy-Awareness-Preferences-Discoverability/README.md

 Requested Badge: **Reproduced**

 ## Description
 This artifact provides anonymous survey data and a Python notebook to reproduce the results presented in the paper.
+The specific commit at the time of publication is [81bf396](https://github.com/STEELISI/Social-Media-Privacy-Awareness-Preferences-Discoverability/tree/81bf39637d8877b23ab6a881c9941e1013c5a651).

 ## Security/Privacy Issues and Ethical Concerns
 We remove all survey metadata and provide only participants' answers, ensuring that no sensitive data is disclosed.